percona/k8spg-docs/docs/monitor-kubernetes.md

       enabled: false
     ```

 8. Install the Victoria Metrics Operator.
-The `vm-k8s` value in the following command is the operator name.
+The `vm-k8s` value in the following command is the Operator name.
 Replace the `<namespace>` placeholder with your value.
-The namespace must be the same as the namespace for the Secret and ConfigMap.
+The Namespace must be the same as the Namespace for the Secret and ConfigMap.

     ```{.bash data-prompt="$" }
     $ helm install vm-k8s vm/victoria-metrics-k8s-stack  -f values.yaml -n <namespace>
     ```

-9. Validate the successful installation by checking the pods.
+9. Validate the successful installation by checking the Pods.

     ```{.bash data-prompt="$" }
     $ kubectl get pods -n <namespace>